aoyilmaz/aoyilmaz/README.md

 Hi there 👋
 ------------------------------------

 I'm an industrial engineer.
 I'am working as a factory manager in a manufacturing company.
-I am also a data scientist student.
-I describe myself as a student as I have no experience as a professional data scientist.
+I am also a data analyst student.
+I describe myself as a student as I have no experience as a professional data analyst.

 I write some articles about Machine Learning and Deep Learning on [Medium](https://aoyilmaz.medium.com/).